Carl-Gustaf M4 (CGM4) is a man-portable weapon system developed by Saab.

 Sighting systems

-The Carl-Gustaf M4 artillery system is attached with standard clip-on telescopic sight on a picatinny rail, allowing users to install thermal sights or image intensifiers for night-time combat.
+The Carl-Gustaf M4 artillery system is attached with a standard clip-on telescopic sight on a picatinny rail, allowing users to install thermal sights or image intensifiers for night-time combat.

-Additional sighting systems, including open sight, red dot and intelligent sights, can be optionally mounted based on specific needs of the customer.
+Additional sighting systems, including open sight, red dot and intelligent sights, can be optionally mounted based on the specific needs of the customer.

 Ammunition